 Faraday Cages can be scaled up large enough to protect items as large as vehicles as long as proper insulation is used.
 A large metal shipping container insulated with several inches of Styrofoam insulation could easily protect hundreds or even thousands of small devices or many devices ranging in size.

 What would happen if…..

-At the same moment it is quite possible that all vehicles travelling will suddenly lose power.
-Many will not be able to brake or steer properly, creating massive casualties globally.
+At the same moment, it is quite possible that all vehicles traveling will suddenly lose power.
+Many will be unable to brake or steer properly, creating massive casualties globally.
 Millions of people worldwide that depend on machines to perform life support functions will begin to perish within moments of the EMP.

 What should I do?

 Begin your preparations now by becoming self-sufficient.
 Develop your own power sources via solar and wind power devices.
 Ensure you have all of the necessary knowledge and materials to repair these devices after an EMP, and obviously ensure the spare parts are protected against EMP.
 Learn to live off of food that you have grown and processed animals you have hunted or bred for livestock.
 In other words, you need to begin preparing now to do it on your own.

 Get a FREE copy of “The First 15 Things You Must Do Immediately After an EMP” via email, along with additional reports and special updates.

 Learn more about EMP preparedness